Many of Cantaloupe Digital’s corporate clients want to be able to send branded and styled email from Outlook. For instance,

 Here are some points to keep in mind:

 Outlook does not enable the sending of mobile friendly email

-Providing an experience of our email that is pleasant on small screens is more important than ever before.
-23% of emails in South Africa are read on a mobile device (download Everlytic 2020 email benchmarks) while global averages show over 46% are read on a mobile device (see Hubspot email marketing stats).
+Providing good user experience of your html emails on a variety of screen sizes and email clients is as important as ever.
 Outlook strips out the media queries embedded in the html code of the email that make it mobile friendly.
-So even if your email team designed a beautiful responsive email, that functionality is lost when you send the email from Outlook.
+So even if your email team created a beautiful responsive email, that functionality is lost if you send the email from Outlook.

 Outlook lacks bulk email support